slimnate/blog/_posts/2026-02-02-skill-progress.md

 - [x] Custom output size (generate at 48×48 then resize)
 - [x] Cache skill-icons
 - [x] Native support for [simple-icons](https://github.com/simple-icons/simple-icons)
+- [x] Skill level optional. (for generating icon without a progress bar at all - this could allow people to contribute icons to my library since the skill-icons maintainers no longer accept new icons)
+- [x] Base route should redirect to project homepage on GitHub instead of 404 - project now has a full frontend with landing page and URL builder form

 New Features:
-- [ ] Skill level 0? (potential use case is for generating icon without a progress bar at all - this could allow people to contribute icons to my library since the skill-icons maintainers no longer accept new icons)
 - [ ] Add more custom icons (can scrape the PRs on the skill-icons repo and add all the icons that the maintainer won't accept on that project)
 - [ ] Allow for labels and use of emojis as progress bar (https://stackoverflow.com/questions/24768630/is-there-a-way-to-show-a-progressbar-on-github-wiki/61857070#61857070)
 - [ ] Generate SVGs from scratch so that any percentage can be used, instead of just the 1-5 steps.
 - [ ] Add support for additional input image types (webp, etc.)
 - [ ] Vertical progress bar option (to left/right of image).
-- [ ] Base route should redirect to project homepage on GitHub instead of 404

 Cache:
 - [ ] Store expiration time of cache instead of calculating on every request.